hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 ## Q66

 - SQL-compliant database
-- spanner supports
-- Cloud Spanner supports GoogleSQL and PostgreSQL.That’s not the same thing as a natively open source database.
+- Bigtable doesn’t support SQL.
+Eliminate A. Even if Memorystore could scale, B says single region.
+Eliminate B. **Cloud Spanner supports Google Standard SQL and PostgreSQL dialects**.
+That’s not the same thing as a natively open source database.
+Eliminate D. That leaves C.
 - https://cloud.google.com/spanner
+- Spanner - mission-critical uses cases - finantial app, inventory app.

 ## Q68

+- Answer **C** not A.
+- "without data loss" = "sync replication"
 - HA and can recover without data loss during a zonal or a regional failure.
-- MySQL read replicas use **asynchronous replication**.
 - https://cloud.google.com/sql/faq
+- **How is my data replicated?**
+  - MySQL instances: MySQL instances provide a high availability configuration and MySQL read replicas.
+MySQL read replicas use asynchronous replication.

 ## Q70

 - Spanner, Autoscaler
 - Autoscaler has 3 scaling methods.
 Stepwise, linear and direct.
   1. Stepwise - Stepwise scaling is useful for workloads that have small or multiple peaks.
-  2. Linear - Linear scaling is best used with load patterns that change more gradually or have a few large peaks.
+  2. Linear - Linear scaling is best used with load patterns that change more gradually or have **a few large peaks**.
   3. Direct - Direct scaling provides an immediate increase in capacity.
 - https://cloud.google.com/spanner/docs/autoscaling-overview
 - https://cloud.google.com/spanner/docs/autoscaling-overview#different_scaling_methods_for_different_workloads